cirossmonteiro/store/README.md

 I may share some articles too, in order to show I can talk about other stuff.

+The background image is the index.php code opened in Atom (a pretty good IDE to manage many files)

 What I've already done:
 - navigation bar with dropdown links
+- god moving (Articles > Religion)
+- Cunha's interview in .gif (Articles > Politics)
 - a color palette in Canvas (not up yet)

 Coming soon: